storefront-x/storefront-x/docs/integrations/shopware.md

 ## How to configure Shopware endpoint?

-To which Shopware BE Storefront X connects is set in the `SHOPWARE_URL` config.
+Use `SHOPWARE_URL` config to specify Shopware backend endpoint to which Storefront X will connect.

 :::warning
 You have to override it in your module because default value is not defined.